 There are several different ways of setting up your bursts — which you can read more about in the book — but I will show you what worked best for me.
 The nice part about the burst system is that you can change the sizes of the bursts to suit your needs.

 My writing work pretty much falls into two distinct areas: there is focused, deep work (researching, writing, editing, planning) and quick, busy work (emails, calls, paperwork, etc.).
 I've found that I work most efficiently when I do my "deep work" in the morning and my "busy work" in the afternoon.
 For my "deep work" that requires sustained focus, I use a longer burst — usually 50 minutes.
 I don't want to be interrupted every 5 minutes while writing.
-I follow each burst by a 5 or 10-minute break and then, if I need to keep going, another 50-minute deep burst.
+I follow each burst with a 5 or 10-minute break and then, if I need to keep going, another 50-minute deep burst.
 For busywork (like doing paperwork, sending pitches, etc.) I use a shorter burst.

-Each morning, I write out my bursts on a post-it note and place it by my keyboard.
+Each morning, I write out my bursts on a Post-it note and place it by my keyboard.
 The bursts keep me on track for working systematically in between each category, and the tasks and sub-tasks keep me on track to meet my overall objectives.
 So here's what my work day of bursts looks like.
 All I have to do is open up my category project to view my tasks and sub-tasks, set the timer, and go.

-I'm now working within a 50-minute “burst” and I have 9:56 left before I have to move on to a different checklist within Pitches, so I am cranking out this draft much faster, and with more focus, than I otherwise would.
+I'm now working within a 50-minute “burst,” and I have 9:56 left before I have to move on to a different checklist within Pitches, so I am cranking out this draft much faster and with more focus than I otherwise would.

 If your resistance is high, start with a short burst, then add five as you go up.
 Forster recommends keeping it under 40, but when I’m writing, I use 50-minute bursts.
 Adapt to fit your needs.
 When you lose momentum, go back to 5 minutes.
-You can use bursts for your breaks too.
-In 8 minutes when I finish this burst, I will get a cup of coffee, stretch my legs, pet my dog Duke, and maybe read a quick news article.
+You can use bursts for your breaks, too.
+In 8 minutes, when I finish this burst, I will get a cup of coffee, stretch my legs, pet my dog Duke, and maybe read a quick news article.
 Forster recommends being strict with the timer, or your attention will drift.

 That’s it!
 It’s a deceptively simple system.
 Yet where other systems left me feeling overwhelmed and guilty after a few weeks, Forster’s system leaves me feeling confident that I’m making measurable progress on everything I’ve decided is important to me right now.
 There’s no nagging guilt over areas of my life that I’m neglecting.

-Of course, your priorities will change over time — your system needs to be flexible enough to reflect Set time aside on a yearly, quarterly, or even monthly basis to reassess your commitment inventory and keep it relevant.
+Of course, your priorities will change over time — your system needs to be flexible enough to reflect.
+Set time aside on a yearly, quarterly, or even monthly basis to reassess your commitment inventory and keep it relevant.
 Review your progress in each category as part of a weekly review.
 Over time, your commitment list will become a heuristic that lightens the cognitive load of deciding which tasks and projects you'll say yes to and keeps you focused on what's important to you.